Dog Sprayed By Skunk! How to Get Rid of Skunk Smell Quickly

 You're Finished!

-After following these steps, your dog (and you) should be skunk-odour-free.
+After following these steps, your dog (and you) should be considerably less pungent.
 The key is to act quickly and avoid letting the spray linger on your dog's fur.
 With some patience and a little elbow grease, you will have your furry friend smelling fresh again in no time.

 Dog Sprayed by Skunk in Face